Basis

 Resolving this

 Let's see how this is resolved.
-Here, this is a component of a global variables, like the below:
+Here, this is a component of a global variable, as in the following example:

 import {